bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 **Can LIRICAL performance be improved further?**

-Yes - by prefiltering the variants.
+Yes - through additional prefiltering.
 For the tests above, I prefiltered each individual's variants to exclude those that are common in the general popualation (keeping only variants with gnomAD v3 PopMax AF < 0.01).
 Applying this prefilter didn't change the number of true positive results, but improved their average rank from 7.6 to 5.9.
 Adding further prefiltering - such as by inheritance mode for cases where parents' DNA is available will almost certainly improve results further.

 ---